VAL'S VEGAS VISIONS

 - A player should not expose his/her hand until directed to do so by the dealer.

-11b. - In CASH all in, players do not have to show their hole cards except to win the hand, then they must show both cards to win the hand with the winning hand.
+11b. - In CASH all in heads up, players do not have to show their hole cards except to win the hand, then they must show both cards to win the hand with a winning hand.

-In the CASH game exposed cards stay exposed and the player can still act however they wish, they can call, wager, raise or fold
+In the CASH game exposed cards are frozen, they stay exposed and the player can only call or fold

 12. English Only Please